 • Protein (chicken or vegan/vegetarian) with rice, or quinoa and vegetables;

-• Greek yogurt with fruit and oatmeal, or low sugar granola.
+• Greek yoghurt with fruit and oatmeal, or low sugar granola.

-If you are looking to lose weight, adjust the meal size and the ingredients according to some of your favorite weight loss recipes.
+If you are looking to lose weight, adjust the meal size and the ingredients according to some of your favourite weight loss recipes.

 Recovery period for conditioning and efficiency